robertschnitman/robertschnitman/content/CV.md

 * Improved efficiency by 86% by employing loops via the AutoIt programming language to condense 7 existing scripts into 1 reduced executable program.

-* Created an AutoIt function to unnest an array of arrays into a single vector.

-* Written over 30 AutoIt functions to manage files and vectorize string functions.
+* Written over 60 AutoIt functions to manage files and vectorize string functions.

 * Developed over 20 Ruby methods that vectorize string operations.